HEaslea/SDE_Notes/OpenGL/OpenGL VertexShader.md

 #shaderlanguage
 To write a shader, we need to write in shader language `GLSL` (OpenGL Shading Language), and then compile this shader so we can use it in our application.

-It is very similar to C, according to clever people, so for me, this is going to be fucking ridiculous.
+It is very similar to C, according to clever people, so for me, this is going to be ridiculous.

 "Simple Version":
 ```